While it isn’t a legal mandate, there are many good reasons why every employer needs an employee handbook.

 Other general information you should have in your employee handbook includes basic employment policies like wage and hour, sick leave, vacation and holidays, performance expectations, discipline procedures, and termination policies.

-Treat Your Employee Handbook as a Legal Document
+Treat Your Handbook as a Legal Risk Mitigation Tool

 Because of the many legal ramifications surrounding your employee handbook, it’s extremely beneficial to have an HR consultant who is also an attorney help you develop your document and/or review and update your existing employee handbook.